 We recommend that Trusts carry out a fraud risk assessment to determine the Trust’s level of fraud exposure.
 Training should be given to all staff to ensure that they are aware of the risks, which will minimise the opportunity for frauds to be successful.

 More advice and information can be found at the National Cyber Security Center’s website: Cyber Essentials.

-If you have any concerns over anything mentioned above, please contact Alex Bottom or your audit manager who will be happy to help.
+If you have any concerns over anything mentioned above, please contact Louise Tucker or your audit manager who will be happy to help.